Research Consent Document

 - The history of peoples across the world, including how they migrated and intermixed in the past

-- How people react to their genetics
+- How people react to learning about their genetics

 Topics include simple traits such as hair color or freckles, serious diseases such as Parkinson’s disease or diabetes, and less serious conditions such as migraine headaches.